terhnt/dogeparty-wallet/local-development/readme.md

 Introduction
 -------------------------------

-To develop on counterwallet locally, this folder contains configuration for a local nginx server that can proxy requests to a remote counterwallet instance.
+To develop on unowallet locally, this folder contains configuration for a local nginx server that can proxy requests to a remote unowallet instance.

-You may use your own remote counterwallet server or the public counterwallet server at wallet.counterwallet.io.
+You may use your own remote unowallet server or the public unowallet server at wallet.unowallet.io.

 Usage